drunarayan/barospection/README.md

 * Complete ```Project 0.2: First Login to JupyterHub  - What is JupyterLab - Jupyter Notebooks - Learn Basics``` should be available for you to create your first lines of code in Python for this class.
 I encourage you to click the first project below, ***login with your username and password as identified in the previous paragraphs***.
 See if you can complete this ahead of our first session!

-### Class Star Target List for Spectra and their Adjusted RA and Dec
+### Class Star Target List for Spectra, Adjusted RA/Dec and Imaging Status

 Target Name|HD Number|Adj RA|Adj Dec|Magnitude|Calculated Exposure|Status
 ---|---|---|---|---|---|---